coq/coq/dev/doc/xml-protocol.md

 A somewhat out-of-date description of the async state machine is [documented here](https://github.com/ejgallego/jscoq/blob/master/etc/notes/coq-notes.md).
 OCaml types for the protocol can be found in the [`ide/interface.mli` file](/ide/interface.mli).

+# CHANGES
+## Changes from 8.5:
+ * In several places, flat text wrapped in <string> tags now appears as structured text inside <richpp> tags
+ * The "errormsg" feedback has been replaced by a "message" feedback which contains
+    <feedback\_content> tag, with a message_level attribute of "error"

 * [Commands](#commands)
   - [About](#command-about)